abridged/collabland-dev/help-docs/set-up-the-bot/telegram.md

 import img5 from '@site/static/img/tutorial/set-up-the-bot/tg-admin-permissions.png';
 import img6 from '@site/static/img/tutorial/set-up-the-bot/tg-bot-admin-permissions.png';

-This article walks you through the steps to create a token permissioned group with Collab.Land's Telegram bot.
+This article walks you through the steps to create a Telegram Token Gated Access group with Collab.Land's Telegram bot.

 ## How to Create a Token Gated Group on Telegram